 American Mensa was founded in 1960.
 The first meeting took place on September 30, 1960, at the Brooklyn home of Peter and Ines Sturgeon with five other members attending.

 By 1963, the organization had grown to 1,000 members.
 As of March 2002, there were 49,837 members of American Mensa.
-Its headquarters is located in Arlington, Texas.
+American Mensa headquarters is in Arlington, Texas.

-The Founding of Permian Basin Mensa
+The Founding of Permian Basin Mensa (PBM)